TinkerUMD/TinkerUMD/demos/lightdetection_fancontrol_mosfet_demo/README.md

 Purpose
 ---
-The goal of this demo is to demonstrate 3 concepts: 1.)
+The goal of this demo is to apply 3 concepts: 1.)
 How to utilize MOSFETs in useful circuits to control devices (i.e. fans) that require external power.
 2.)
-How to utilize photoresistors as sensors.
+How to utilize photoresistors as sensors by the voltage divider rule.
 3.)
 How to utilize the Arduino PWM output using analogWrite().

 References
 ---